Economic impact of the COVID-19 pandemic: Restaurant sector

 The pandemic has impacted the restaurant business.
 In the beginning of March 2020, some major cities in the US announced that bars and restaurants would be closed to sit-down dinners and limited to takeout orders and delivery.
 Later in the month, many states put in place restrictions that required restaurants to be takeout or delivery only.
 Some employees were fired, and more employees lacked sick leave in the sector compared to similar sectors.
 With only carry-out and delivery services, most servers and bartenders were laid off, prompting these employees creating "virtual tip jars" across 23 U.S. cities.
 In the United States, an initiative known as the "Great American Takeout" called on people under quarantine to support local restaurants each Tuesday by ordering takeout for curbside pickup or using food delivery services.
 It began in late March 2020.

 Science and technology

 The pandemic impacted productivity of science, space and technology projects.
 Space agencies including NASA and the European Space Agency halted production of the Space Launch System, James Webb Space Telescope, and put space science probes into hibernation or low power mode and shifted to remote work.

-Various IT companies had launched several programs to sustain in this pandemic and in this new normal life.
-The pandemic may have improved scientific communication or established new forms of it.
-For instance a lot of data is being released on preprint servers and is getting dissected on social Internet platforms and sometimes in the media before entering formal peer review.
-Scientists are reviewing, editing, analyzing and publishing manuscripts and data at record speeds and in large numbers.
-This intense communication may have allowed an unusual level of collaboration and efficiency among scientists.
+A large number of tech workers have been laid off starting in 2023; excessive hiring during the pandemic has been cited as one reason for the job cuts, along with increased interest rates and reduced demand from consumers.